edbentley/GitHub-commit-issue-number/README.md

   ```
   $ git config --global alias.ticket '!sh ~/scripts/git-ticket.sh $1'
   ```
-- Add prepare-commit-msg to .git folder (or append code if it already exists).
+- Add prepare-commit-msg to .git/hooks/ directory (or append code if it already exists).
 This will need to be done for each repo.

 TODO: Add to template: http://stackoverflow.com/questions/2293498/git-commit-hooks-global-settings